-Jack Hayman, senior manager in the legal sector team at accountants Hazlewoods, outlines ten key issues you should think about long before you actually put your law firm up for sale.
-(23 September 2021)
+Jack Hayman, associate director in the legal sector team at accountants Hazlewoods, outlines ten key issues you should think about long before you actually put your law firm up for sale.
+(Updated 1 November 2023)

 1. When do you want to exit?

 It is estimated that less than 10% of owners really know the answer to this.
 However, having a timeline gives you the clarity to enable you to plan properly as, ideally, you want to be in control of the process and not let the process control you.
 Planning for a sale can take between three to five years as there is a lot to do to ensure that you both maximise value and have a smooth transition.

 During this period, there will be two conflicting objectives that you will need to handle sensitively.
 The first is the need to reduce costs and maximise profitability, to show a potential acquirer what a great investment you are.
 The second is the need to continue to invest in the firm’s future, as you do not want to risk losing your staff - your key assets - if they lose faith in the firm.

 2. A tidy house

 Potential acquirers will be less interested in the past than in the return that your business can give them going forwards.
 However, depending on the type of deal, an acquirer usually wants to see a firm that is well run and does not have problems such as a bad claims record, poor debt collection, old work in progress that should have been written off, or onerous supplier contracts with long tie-in periods and expensive exit charges.
 Planning a sale three to five years in advance gives you the opportunity to address these kinds of issues and get your house in order.